 Diagnosis and Treatment of Avian Philophthalmiasis

 Avian philophthalmiasis is diagnosed by your veterinarian through an ophthalmic exam.
 P. gralli can be visualized in the conjunctival sac and under the third eyelid.
-Treatment has to be performed by your veterinarian.
-It consists of the mechanical removal of P. gralli with a swab or forceps and/or by flushing the conjunctival sac of the eyes.
+Treatment consists of the mechanical removal of P. gralli with a swab or forceps and/or by flushing the conjunctival sac of the eyes.
+Typical deworming medications are not effective.

 Clinical Signs